AntoineKoiko/shadcn_dashboard-03_components/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
+You can start editing the page by modifying `src/app/page.tsx`.
 The page auto-updates as you edit the file.

+You can find `Dashboard` main components in `src/app/dashboard/_components`.

+The more generics components can be found in `src/components`.

 ## Learn More